atk4/data/docs/model.rst

     }, 'type' => 'float']);

 .. important:: always use argument `$m` instead of `$this` inside your callbacks.
-If model is to be `clone`d, the code relying on `$this` would reference original model, but the code using `$m` will properly address the model which triggered the callback.
+If model is to be cloned, the code relying on `$this` would reference original model, but the code using `$m` will properly address the model which triggered the callback.

 This can also be useful for calculating relative times::